German prisoners of war in the United Kingdom

 Large numbers of German prisoners of war were held in Britain between the outbreak of the Second World War in September 1939 and late 1948.
 Their numbers reached a peak of around 400,000 in 1946, and then began to fall when repatriation began.
 The experiences of these prisoners differed in certain important respects from those of captured German servicemen held by other nations.
 The treatment of the captives, though strict, was generally humane, and fewer prisoners died in British captivity than in other countries.
 The British government also introduced a programme of re-education, which was intended to demonstrate to the POWs the evils of the Nazi regime, while promoting the advantages of democracy.
 Some 25,000 German prisoners remained in the United Kingdom voluntarily after being released from prisoner of war status.

 World War II

 Early phase of the war

 Initially, the only Germans captured by the British were naval personnel (mainly submariners) and members of the Luftwaffe (German air force).
 The first prisoners were the captain and crew of a submarine, U-39, on 14 September 1939, only days after the outbreak of war.
-The commanding officer, Captain Gerhard Glattes, was to serve one of the longest terms as a POW in British hands: he was finally released in April 1947 after 7 1/2 years in captivity.
+The commanding officer, Captain Gerhard Glattes, was to serve one of the longest terms as a POW in British hands: he was finally released in April 1947 after seven and a half years in captivity.

 Initially two prisoner of war camps were established: